 Looking down at his clothes, he saw that he had been splattered with yellow goo despite his efforts to keep out of the splash zone.
 He sighed and tried to think of a way to ask Ameliah to help him out.
 Before he could come up with the proper caveman, he was interrupted by a wave of purifying light washing over him.

 Turning, he saw that Ameliah had wandered over to him and was now channeling the same purifying aura that she had used before.
 She wasn’t standing with her eyes closed this time, instead, she was walking toward him as the cleansing pulses radiated outwards.
 The slime started to dry and flake away slowly.
-It didn't evaporate before it hit the ground this time for whatever reason.
+It didn't evaporate before it hit the ground as it had before for whatever reason.
 Nevertheless, the mess was getting cleaned up.

 Rain smiled at Ameliah as she approached, thanking her.
 Then, indicating the glowing pulses, he asked “Purify?
 Aura?”
 With some clever pantomime, he managed to learn the word for both, as well as ‘firebolt’ and ‘fire casting’, which had been needed to establish context.
 Already knowing the word for fire and being able to use Brovose as an example made learning the pairing much easier.
 ‘Aura’ and ‘purify’ had been easy enough after that, at least assuming that he had correctly guessed the skill from its effect.
 For all he knew, he had just learned the name of a skill and a tree that he hadn't gotten to yet in his exploration of the skills menu.